hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ~~~~~~~~~~
 {: title="DualCertificateVerify message"}

 It is an error for any fields to be empty.
 In particular, the `DualCertificateVerify` structure MUST NOT be used to carry only a single signature.
-Such cases MUST abort with an `illegal_parameter` alert.
+Both signatures included in a single `DualCertificateVerify` structure MUST use different signature algorithms.
+Violation of this rules MUST result in session termination with an `illegal_parameter` alert.

 The `DualCertificateVerify` message MAY be used in place of `CertificateVerify` anywhere that it is allowed.

-Each signature covers the transcript hash as in TLS 1.3, but with a distinct context string for domain separation, which are defined in {sec-context-strings}.
+Each signature covers the transcript hash as in TLS 1.3, but with a distinct context string for domain separation, which are defined in {{sec-context-strings}}.

 ### Context Strings {#sec-context-strings}